Gianmarco0001/Airstrike/README.md

 - Console QR Code with LAN address
 - Button to shut down the server from the browser
 - Uploaded files saved locally in the `uploads/` folder
+- **PC → iPhone file transfer**: upload files on your PC and download them directly from your phone

 ---